Skip to main content

-Outside of healthcare providers, health systems, and patients, the adoption of telemedicine has benefited the pharmaceutical industry too that is involved in clinical trials.
-Regulations mandate pharmaceutical companies to report the real-world effects of medications with clinical trials before marketing them on a larger scale.
+Outside of healthcare providers, health systems, and patients, the adoption of telemedicine has also improved clinical trials for the pharmaceutical industry.
+Regulations require pharmaceutical companies to report the real-world effects of medications with clinical trials before marketing them on a larger scale.
 According to a research report, the drug R&D spend in the USA in 2019 had seen a tenfold increase from the 1980s.
-This is a huge expenditure outlay considering most drugs take years for regulatory approval.
+This is a huge expenditure considering most drugs take years for regulatory approval.
 During COVID-19, with lockdown restrictions and social distancing norms being strictly enforced, there was a drastic reduction in the number of clinical trials that could be conducted, impacting the execution of ongoing trials or the initiation of new ones, and ultimately resulting in delays for the rollout of critical drugs and medicines.

 The rapid adoption of telemedicine

-As the industry stared at this state of flux in the clinical trials space, digital transformation helped to quickly embrace telemedicine enabling a streamlined trial process and the recruitment of diverse population for studies within the safe confines of trial participants’ homes by bringing in modalities such as remote patient recruiting, remote consenting, video conference assessments, and at-home phlebotomy.
+As the industry stared at this state of flux in the clinical trials space, digital transformation helped to quickly embrace telemedicine, which enabled a streamlined trial process and the recruitment of diverse population for studies within the safe confines of trial participants’ homes by bringing in modalities such as remote patient recruiting, remote consenting, video conference assessments, and at-home phlebotomy.

 Sustenance of telemedicine in a post-pandemic world

-While the adoption of telemedicine has been a gamechanger for clinical trial sponsors and all the stakeholders involved, its sustenance should be given high importance in the post-COVID-19 world, which is slowly falling back to its new ‘normal’ way of functioning.
-The most important factor for any modern technology to sustain is to make it simple, unified, patient-centric, and with an agile regulatory framework design incorporating critical elements such as privacy and cybersecurity into consideration.
+While the adoption of telemedicine has been a game changer for clinical trial sponsors and all the stakeholders involved, its sustenance should be given high importance in the post-COVID-19 world, which is slowly falling back to its new ‘normal’ way of functioning.
+The most important factor for any modern technology to sustain is to make it simple, unified, patient-centric, and with an agile regulatory framework design incorporating critical elements such as privacy and cybersecurity.

 Trial participants must be made comfortable with the technology irrespective of their educational or social backgrounds.
 The aspects of enhanced patient safety and data quality due to adoption of new modalities like electronic and multimedia consenting as well as the enablement of real-time alerts to patients and physicians should be reinforced.
 Various telemedicine tools that help in reporting and managing adverse events during the trial phase must be streamlined and efficiently configured for both the subjects and site investigators.
 Maturing these technologies in a post-COVID-19 world is of utmost importance.